Impact

 Risk and Exploitability

-The vulnerability carries a high Chromium security severity rating and a CVSS score of 8.8; EPSS is not available.
+The vulnerability carries a high Chromium security severity rating and a CVSS score of 8.8; EPSS score of < 1% indicates a very low likelihood of exploitation.
 It is not listed in the CISA KEV catalog.
 Exploitation requires an attacker to persuade a user to visit a malicious webpage or otherwise deliver a crafted page to the browser; the overflow occurs during normal processing of that page.
 Because the arbitrary code execution occurs within the sandbox, the risk of immediate system compromise is mitigated unless a separate sandbox escape is achieved.
 Nonetheless, the threat remains significant for users who download or view untrusted content.

 OpenCVE Enrichment